Master of Science Program

 - Apply mathematics and modern methods of theoretical physics to the most advanced problems of present fundamental science;

-- Use high level of mathematical education (in algebraic geometry, topology, representation theory) and theoretical physics (quantum field
+- Use a high level of mathematical education (in algebraic geometry, topology, representation theory) and theoretical physics (quantum field

 science and technology;

-- Continue education and research within the PhD program at Skoltech and leading leading scientific centers in Russia and abroad.
+- Continue education and research within the PhD program at Skoltech and leading scientific centers in Russia and abroad.

 A successful graduate of the program will know and will be able to use:

-- Mathematical methods of contemporary theoretical physics, including: complex analysis, topology, functional integrals, multi-dimensional asymptotic methods;
+- Mathematical methods of contemporary theoretical physics, including complex analysis, topology, functional integrals, multi-dimensional asymptotic methods;

 - Analytical methods and approaches to the broad range of physical problems: phase transitions (classical and quantum), thermodynamics and kinetics of mesoscopic systems and nanostructures, quantum field theory, hydrodynamics, quantum transport of charge, spin and heat, quantum-coherent effects in macroscopic systems, including qubit’s theory and engineering.